-Here are my reasons i think why to use Kotlin for Android Development, far from being a risky bet, is one of the best things you can do.
+Here are the reasons I think why to use Kotlin for Android Development, far from being a risky bet, is one of the best things you can do.

-1. Google now supports Kotlin as first class language for writing Android Apps
+1. Google now supports Kotlin as a first-class language for writing Android Apps

 Java and C ++ were the official languages of Android, but, from now on, the platform will also support Kotlin, a language much simpler and able to replace Java in the future.

 Android and Google now support and drive the Kotlin programming language, developed by Jet Brains – the same developers of the Android Studio IDE.
 This new language runs on the JVM (Java Virtual Machine), the same machine on which Android applications run.

 This language, like Java, is based on objects, but the syntax is much simpler, improving the reading and understanding of the code that developers write.
 This new language also includes some own characteristics that will be of great use for the development of applications, like better handling of the exceptions at runtime.

 Unlike other languages like Swift, the Kotlin release has gone through many stages of maturation before releasing the final version

 This means that you will not encounter problems working with Kotlin, everything works as you would expect.

 The IDE plugin works perfectly, and already allows many of the functionalities that exist for Java.
 Therefore, working with Kotlin is a marvel in that sense.